tanem/stweam/README.md

 ### stweam.on('data', function(result){})

-Emitted each time a tweet object is written to `Stweam`.
-Note that `Stweam` is also an instance of `stream.Transform`, so tweet objects can be piped to some destination.
+Emitted each time a Tweet object is written to `Stweam`.
+Note that `Stweam` is also an instance of `stream.Transform`, so Tweet objects can be piped to some destination.

 ### stweam.on('info', function(msg){})